glowkeeper/P3D/docs/labs/week3Session1.md

 Before you can use the imported assets, ensure they can use the High Definition Render Pipeline; so go to _Edit_, _Rendering_, _Materials_, _Upgrade HDRP Materials..._ and _Convert All Built-in Materials..._.

 This time, you are going to create something that looks even more like a shipping container, so select _New Shape_ from the ProBuilder window.
 Select a _Cube_ and set the _x_, _y_ and _z_ coordinates to be 3, 3 and 6, respectively (making the cube three metres by three metres by six metres).
 Now _Shift + Click_ on the scene, and you should have a cube.
 Centre the cube in the scene via the transform properties in the _Inspector_.
 Later on, you are going to put a door on the container, so select the _Face Selection_, highlight the front face of the object, and press _backspace_.

-Rename the cube _Container_.
-Next, you are going to apply a container material, so again, with the container object highlighted, select ProBuilder's _Material Editor_, add _containers_diffuse_ to _Quick Material_ and _Apply_.
+Next, you are going to apply a container material, so again, with the container object highlighted, select ProBuilder's _Material Editor_, add _containers diffuse_ to _Quick Material_ and _Apply_.
 The material might still be using the legacer shader, so open up the shader in the _Inspector_ window, and select _HDRP/Lit_.
-Then set the _Base Map_ of the _Surface Inputs_ to the texture _containers_normals_.
-Finally, with your container highlighted, select _Flip Normals_ (if you do not know what normals are in 3D modelling, then you need to read [3d Graphics](../graphicsBackground.md)).
-If you do not like the effect, flip them back!
-You could also play around with the direction of the _sun_ volume.
+Then set the _Base Map_ of the _Surface Inputs_ to the texture _containers normals_.

+You will notice that one side of the surfaces of the _Cube_ are transparent due to [Backface Culling](https://answers.unity.com/questions/1447454/mesh-looks-transperent-on-one-side.html), an affect we saw in an earlier lab whereby Unity does not render polygons facing away from the viewer.
+You are going to 'fix' that by modelling the inside and outside of the container.
+First, duplicate the _Cube_ you created above, rename the two objects _Inside_ and _Outside_, then _Flip Normals_ on one of the dublicated cubes (if you do not know what normals are in 3D modelling, then you need to read [3d Graphics](../graphicsBackground.md)).
+Now Unity will render both sides of the container.

+Now create an empty _GameObject_, name it _Container_ and make _Inside_ and _Outside_ a child of that.

 If your _Game_ tab looks something similar to Figure 1, then congratulations, you have successfully created your first ProBuilder object.
 Save your scene.